Vica1106/Power_Outages_Analyst/README.md

 #### Step 4: Interesting Aggregates

 We choose to group CAUSE.CATEGORY column and index of each year to create the pivot table.
-It helps us to realize the amount of power outages different between each caused reasons.
+This presentation directly illustrates the distribution of various causes of power outages across different years, facilitating an understanding of the variations in the number of power outages attributed to each specific cause.

 |   YEAR |   equipment failure |   fuel supply emergency |   intentional attack |   islanding |   public appeal |   severe weather |   system operability disruption |
 |-------:|--------------------:|------------------------:|---------------------:|------------:|----------------:|-----------------:|--------------------------------:|